agalue/opennms-drift-kubernetes/README.azure.md

 kubectl apply --validate=false -f https://raw.githubusercontent.com/jetstack/cert-manager/release-0.7/deploy/manifests/cert-manager.yaml
 ```

-## Configure DNS Entry for the Ingress Controller
+## Configure DNS Entry for the Ingress Controller and Kafka

 With Kops and EKS, the External DNS controller takes care of the DNS entries.
 Here, we're going to use a different approach.